 How do I draw a floor plan?

-Before our team gets to work on your new house extension design, you will be asked to upload a rough drawing and walk-through video of your property.
+Before our team gets to work on your new design, you may be asked to draw and upload a rough floor plan and walk-through video of your property in the rare case that similar plans to your home don’t exist in our archive.
 This first step is necessary as it gives our designers an idea of what’s required.
-This concept might seem daunting to you at first but don’t worry – you are not expected to come up with architectural-quality floor plans.
-All we need to get started are basic room measurements (wall-to-wall and ceiling height) and a visual representation of what you have in your head – your vision, plotted onto a piece of paper!
+This concept might seem daunting to you at first but don’t worry – you are not expected to draw architectural-quality floor plans.
+All we need to get started are basic room measurements (wall-to-wall and ceilings) and a visual representation of what you have in your head – your vision, plotted onto a piece of paper!

 The following is a step-by-step approach that might come in handy – but remember, everyone has their own method and there is no “one size fits all” approach.

 - A partner (alot easier with two people).

 Step 1: Start outside and draw the ground floor walls, doors, and windows

 Start outside at the front of your house and, starting at the bottom of the page, sketch the outline of the ground floor.
 Take measurements but don’t worry about drawing to scale.
 Just try your best to reflect shape of house footprint.
 Try not to draw too big – the idea is to leave space for your extension elements.

 Move around the house and mark roughly where any doors are, noting the direction they swing open (see pic).
 Mark any windows using a simple line.
 Don’t worry about perfection, you can always make changes.